ArnavAggarwal22/Sales-Analysis-Python/README.md

 # Sales Analysis Python

-This project analyzes sales data from a superstore to extract meaningful business insights using Python and libraries such as `pandas`, `matplotlib`, and `seaborn`.
+This project analyzes sales data from a superstore to extract meaningful business insights using Python and libraries such as `pandas` and `matplotlib`.
 The notebook walks through data cleaning, exploration, and visualization to answer real-world business questions.

 ---